dbarcelona/dbarcelona.github.io/about.md

 I am currently a rising junior at UC Berkeley, majoring in both [Industrial Engineering & Operations Research (IEOR)](https://ieor.berkeley.edu) and [Business Administration](https://haas.berkeley.edu).

 I am on the search for Spring/Summer 2022 opportunities related to operations, business analytics, and/or data science.
+If you know of any opportunities, please feel free to [let me know](mailto:dbarcelona@berkeley.edu)!

 > “Good, better, best.
 Never let it rest.
 Until your good is better and your better is best.” - Tim Duncan